UniqueNetwork/mass-selling/README.md

-# Mass listing on the Unique Market
+# Mass NFT listing on Unique Market

 These scripts are for those who already minted an extensive NFT collection and want to list a lot of tokens on the [Unique Market](https://unqnft.io).
 It can help you put NFTs up for sale quickly without manually signing every transaction.